xhenos/kodo/content/help/guides/source-migration.md

 	> If a manga is not found, or is wrong you can manually search it by pressing <Navigation item="overflow"/> → **Search manually**.
 :::

-::: guide Migrating a single manga
+:::guide Migrating a single manga

-::: videolink
+:::videolink
 [<MaterialIcon icon="videocam"/> Click for video guide](/assets/guides_migrate-j2k-single.mp4)
 :::